cosmoshivani/BxMCTF-23/README.md

 >given web address --  ```https://bxmweb1.jonathanw.dev/```

 >The description is hinting towards whether you are a Robot or not.
-It is one of the most common way of hiding information
+Which indicates that its referring to the robots.txt file that most websites have.
+Basically, it comes under the Robot Exclusion Protocol, which ensures that the bots will always look for the robots.txt file for the information they are not allowed to access.
+For example, during web crawling the bot will exclude the information that are not allowed to be indexed.
+But this disalllowence can easily be bypassed.
+And some web crawlers might use this file as a guide to get forbidden informations.
+So, if you go to ```https://bxmweb1.jonathanw.dev/robots.txt``` you will find this- ```Disallow: /very-secretly-hidden```.
+Now this web address - ```https://bxmweb1.jonathanw.dev/very-secretly-hidden/``` will lead you to the flag ```ctf{sdh57349857243fkhkwAklkAH} ```